lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 const results = sorted.slice(0, 5);
 ```

-I use this piece of code in my [404](/pelican-plugin) page in order to
+I use this piece of code in my [404](/pelican-plugin) (note the missing *s*
-automatically fix some broken links.
-I have a complete article coming on this
+in the link's URL) page in order to automatically fix some broken links.
+I
-topic but here was this script does:
+have a complete article coming on this topic but here was this script does:

 1. Retrieve the slug that the user requested
 2. For each page of the site, compute the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between